-Volt Power Group Limited and the Board are committed to achieving and demonstrating the highest standards of corporate governance reasonably expected for a company of the size and nature of Volt Power Group Limited.
-Volt Power Group Limited has reviewed its corporate governance practices against the Corporate Governance Principles and Recommendations (4th edition) published by the ASX Corporate Governance Council.
+Volt Group Limited and the Board are committed to achieving and demonstrating the highest standards of corporate governance reasonably expected for a Group of the size and nature of Volt Group Limited.
+Volt Group Limited has reviewed its corporate governance practices against the Corporate Governance Principles and Recommendations (4th edition) published by the ASX Corporate Governance Council.

-The 2022 corporate governance statement is dated as at 28 February 2023 and reflects the corporate governance practices in place throughout the financial year.
-A description of the Group's current corporate governance practices is set out in the Group's corporate governance statement which can be viewed at www.voltpower.com.au/about.
+The 2024 corporate governance statement is dated as at 27 February 2025 and reflects the corporate governance practices in place throughout the financial year.
+A description of the Group's current corporate governance practices is set out in the Group's corporate governance statement which can be viewed at www.voltgroup.com.au/investors.